manthanank/learn-javascript/README.md

 ## Variables

-### Declare Variables

 Variables are containers for storing data values.
 In JavaScript, variables are declared using the `var`, `let`, or `const` keyword.

+### Declare Variables

+There are three ways to declare variables in JavaScript:

 **1. var** - It is used to declare a variable.
 It is function-scoped.